- Calibrate the meter: shoot a gray card or other solid target with

 on the cat at this meter reading, but practically speaking, I’d take a meter reading

-for my production camera, then I’d separately “trick” the camera into putting my
+for my production camera, then I’d separately “trick” the iPhone's camera into putting

-midgray tones where I wanted them (by tilting the camera more towards the bright sky
+my midgray tones where I wanted them (by tilting the camera more towards the bright

-or the dark foliage until the exposure changed to what I wanted).
-I’d then lock that
+sky or the dark foliage until the exposure changed to what I wanted).
+I’d then lock

-exposure and look at the false-color and waveform displays to see what the rest of the
+that exposure and look at the false-color and waveform displays to see what the rest

 Here, our subject is lit from one side with a KinoFlo Diva-lite 400.
 The waveform monitor